bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 To configure Bonita BPM Engine for CAS:

 1. If you do not already have it, download the Subscription edition deploy zip from the customer portal.
 2. Add the CAS module.
-To do this, copy `cas-module.zip` to `JBOSS_HOME/modules` and unzip it to merge the CAS module with the existing modules.
+To do this, copy cas-3.3.1-jbossas7-module/org to JBOSS_HOME/modules to merge the CAS module with the existing modules.
 3. Make the CAS module global so that it can be used by any application.
 To do this, edit `JBOSS_HOME/standalone/configuration/standalone.xml` and change the definition of the `ee` subsystem to the following:

 ```xml